krikamol/group/mlrg.md

 - **Location**: CISPA-C0 Room 2.01 & [Zoom](https://cispa-de.zoom.us/j/67376706036)
 - **Organiser**: Alan Chau (siu-lun.chau-at-cispa.de)

-Each MLRG session is led by a presenter(s) who presents a paper of their choice and leads the discussion.
+Each session is led by a presenter(s) who presents a paper of their choice and leads the discussion.
 The participants are encouraged to read the paper beforehand.

 The MLRG is hosted by the scientific group Muandet at [CISPA--Helmholtz Center for Information Security](https://cispa.de/en) and is open to everyone.
 If you are interested in presenting a paper at the reading group, please contact the organiser.